Spanish fishing boat sinks off Canada; 7 dead, 14 missing

 The signal from the vessel’s on-board data recorder, used to track vessels, stopped transmitting around 0600 GMT, a government official in Galicia, Maica Larriba, told Spanish public broadcaster RTVE.

-A rescue center in Halifax, Nova Scotia, operated by Canada's air force and coast guard, dispatched a helicopter, a Hercules-type aircraft and a rescue vessel to the area, which is 450 kilometers (280 miles) off the island of Newfoundland.
+A rescue center in Halifax, Nova Scotia, operated by Canada's air force and coast guard, dispatched helicopters, airplanes and a rescue vessel to the area, which is 450 kilometers (280 miles) off the island of Newfoundland.

-“The fishing vessel has not been found,” the rescue center wrote on Twitter.
-“The search continues for the remaining crew and we hold out hope that we will find them.”
+Lt.
+Cmdr.
+Brian Owens, a spokesman for the rescue center, said high winds, heavy seas and fog were hampering the search, centered on the debris field from the sunken vessel.

+Owens said three Cormorant helicopters were rotating in and out of the search area, while a provincial airlines aircraft and a C-130 Hercules were flying overhead doing sensor sweeps.
+The Canadian Coast Guard vessel Cygnus was still on route to the debris site, where ``a number″ of Spanish fishing ships were also assisting, he said.

 A Spanish fishing boat working not far from the site of the sinking was the first to arrive and found three survivors and four bodies in one of the fishing boat's four lifeboats, officials said.
 Two of the emergency boats were empty and the fourth was reportedly unaccounted for.